Trade Forex Trading

 Some of the general forex stop loss setting guidelines used are:

 6. Market Conditions - If the price is trending upwards, a tight stop may not be necessary.
-If on the other hand the price is choppy and has no clear market trend direction then you should use tight stop loss order or not open any transactions at all.
+If on the other hand price is choppy and has no clear market trend direction then you should use tight stop loss order or not open any transactions at all.

 7. Timeframe - the larger the chart time frame you use, the larger the stoploss order level should be.
 If you were a scalper your stop losses would be tighter than if you were a day trader or a swing trader.
-This is because if you are using longer time-frames and you figure out the price will be move upwards it doesn't make sense to set a very tight stop loss order because if the price swings a little, your open order will be hit.
+This is because if you are using longer time-frames and you figure out & determine price will be move upwards it doesn't make sense to set a very tight stop loss order because if the price swings a little, your open order will be hit.

 How to Calculate Stop Loss in Forex Trading - Where to Set StopLoss Order in Forex

 The method of setting stop loss orders that you select will greatly depend on what type of trader you are.
-Most oftenly used method to identify where to set stop loss orders is - resistance and support levels.
+Most commonly used method/technique to identify where to set stop loss orders is - resistance and support levels.
 These support & resistance areas give good points for setting these stop loss orders as they're the most reliable levels to set stop loss orders, because the support & resistance zones will not be tested many times.

 Where to Put Stop Loss in Market - Where to Put Stop Loss Trading